 The easiest way for a high handicap golfer to reduce their handicap is by improving their putting.

-Be sure to check out our free 24-part video course call Putt For Dough, where PGA Professional Richard Lawless shows you all aspects of becoming a consistently good putter
+Be sure to check out our 24-part video course call Putt For Dough, where PGA Professional Richard Lawless shows you all aspects of becoming a consistently good putter

 Here’s another consideration

 some days you will go out and play below your handicap and then you may get cut.

 There is no reason to change the strategy, only to move the goalposts a bit – if you get down to 18, then set a target of 15 and use your 15 shots where you receive a shot.

 If you still play to 18 then you have played to your handicap.